rattle99/learn-sorting/insertion sort/README.md

 ## Pseudocode
 ```
-procedure insertionSort(A : list of sortable items, int n)
+procedure insertionSort(A : list of sortable items)
     for i = 1 to n inclusive do
         current = A[i]
         j = i-1